Petitioner Challenges Georgia U.S. Senate Race Results

 The Smear Campaigns:

 Instead of using the funds to further job creation, the coalition targeted selected legislators or candidates using extensive, slanderous attacks.
 One of many examples is Sen. Michael Williams.
 Williams was a candidate running against former Sen. Jack Murphy, who had support from flyers mailed by the coalition.
-Sen. Johnson actually created jobs by opening a successful restaurant in Forsyth County.
+Sen. Williams actually created jobs by opening a successful restaurant in Forsyth County.
 However, he was targeted by a mailer with an unproven claim that he abused his former wife.
-Before he entered the race, Johnson received a threatening package that attempted to blackmail him with that same allegation.
+Before he entered the race, Williams received a threatening package that attempted to blackmail him with that same allegation.
 The coalition keyed on that unproven allegation and even went so far as to create a “Michael Gone Wild” web site.
-The allegation and web site are especially dubious since Sen. Johnson has proven to be one of the mildest mannered, most rationale and compassionate members of the entire state legislature.
+The allegation and web site are especially dubious since Sen. Williams has proven to be one of the mildest mannered, most rationale and compassionate members of the entire state legislature.
 Even if it was true, the mailer and web site had nothing to do with job creation and they run counter to the coalition’s stated purpose.

 But the top two targets of the coalition were sitting House members: Rep. Charles Gregory and Rep. Sam Moore.
 Comprehensive campaigns against them included viciously false postal mailers, negative social media pages or web sites advocating that the legislators be fired and supporting mailers for their political opponents.
 Gregory, former state director for the 2012 Ron Paul presidential campaign, won his House District 34 seat in Kennesaw using a grass roots funded, door to door campaign.
 Gregory consistently fought against excessive spending, supported reduced regulations, and opposed tax increases.
 These are all considered to be pro job growth positions.
 Nevertheless, the coalition accused him of supporting Obamacare although he actually voted once to nullify it.
 The coalition also criticized his opposition to drug tests for food stamp recipients and a variety of other things that are not related to job creation.